 • Place the following papers inside the interior box with your work:

 o A list of Inventory (including wholesale and retail value).

 o CONDITION REPORT (especially if this is an important piece or traveling exhibition).
 Find the Condition Report in the Professional Guidelines at: https://harrieteestelberman.com/professional-guidelines

 • Include a current RESUME, ARTIST STATEMENT, and CD with images if you haven’t sent them already.

 • Use brass brads or ties to securely close the box (if the lid doesn’t already seal like Tupperware, for example).
 DO NOT USE TAPE to seal the interior box.
 (Every time the box is opened it will damage the box, or add layers of yucky tape.)

 8. Place the interior box into the exterior shipping box.
 The exterior shipping box should be at least one inch larger all around.
-This buffer space should be filled with foam peanuts or those new blown up/sealed plastic bags.
+This buffer space should be filled with foam peanuts or air pillows.

 Never pack work in bubble pack secured with clear tape.
 The person unpacking the work can't see the tape and they may cut the work when cutting the tape.
 In addition, when the tape is cut, the bubble wrap is damaged and not reusable for return shipping.

 If you must use bubble wrap to wrap work, use colored masking tape which is easy to see and easily removed.
 If the above instructions are too elaborate for the value of the necklace, then perhaps the necklace could be mounted on a plain piece of cardboard (or even a piece of cereal box cardboard or file folder), tied with twist ties (to keep it in place), and then placed in a plastic bag.
 Whatever the appropriate level, you want to send your work in packaging that is sturdy, neat, reusable, and labeled properly for return shipping.

 Harriete Estel Berman